sandeepkavadi/stock-astic-portfolio/README.md

     - **Symbol Validation:** Validates new stock symbols against Alpha Vantage/yfinance to ensure they are legitimate.
     - **Interactive Charts:** Displays candlestick charts with overlaid technical indicators (SMA, EMA, Bollinger Bands, RSI, MACD, Stochastic Oscillator) and visual buy/sell signals from implemented strategies.
 - **Portfolio Performance Tab:**
-    - Displays a table of current stock positions fetched from the Schwab API.
+    - Displays a table of current stock positions fetched from the Schwab API, including Account ID for each position.
     - Shows the total market value of the portfolio.
+    - Identifies and displays long-term stock holdings (over 1 year old) based on trade history for tax implications.

 ## Technology Stack
 - **Backend/Logic:** Python 3.x